NGMI

 Installation view, digital art, ngmi, alexandra crouwers, de groen

+NGMI is a sequel to Mistakes.
+The artist talk.
 NGMI is a string of tableaus, or chapters, connected by transitions with their own roles.

 • Long Distance Call